Enfey/UoN-CS-MSci-Notes/Semester 1 Y3/Compilers/Lectures/Lecture 12 - Basic Optimisation.md

 Formally an $EBB$ is a maximal set of blocks $B_1...B_n$ where each $B_i$ except $B_1$ has exactly one predecessor and that block is in the $EBB$.
 ![](Pasted%20image%2020251216052810.png)
-We define $SVLN$ over $EBBs$ and not arbitrary $CFG$ regions as there is no ambiguity about reachability and there is no need for $\phi$ functions.
-Thus an $EBB$ has some desirable properties which makes optimisations more worthwhile to perform over them.
-An EBB may be the block relating to a loop condition, and the blocks relating to the loop body.
-Or the block containing a logical test, and the block that will be executed if the test is true (though maybe a bad example).
+We define $SVLN$ over $EBBs$ rather than arbitrary $CFG$ regions becuause $EBBs$ have a single entry point and contain no internal join points.
+As a result, there is no ambiguity about reachability; along any path within an $EBB$, all previously encountered instructions on that path have definitely executed.
+Therefore, there is also no need for $\phi$ functions which are required only at control-flow joins.
+Thus, an $EBB$ contains some desirable properties such as unambiguous execution order and the safe propagation of value information.
+An $EBB$ may be the loop header and parts of the loop body, or a block containing a logical test together with one of its successor blocks, provided those blocks have a single ancestor.

 ##### Algorithm
 1. Identify $EBBs$ and add their entry blocks to a work list